 During 2020 and 2021 it was sad to see Guarlford Village Hall have to close its doors for much of the time due to the Covid pandemic but the second half off 2021 saw the hall re-open with a new sense of purpose.

 Following an open meeting last September, several residents of Guarlford came forward to help the Trustees begin a programme of fundraising and improvements.

 The first task was to replace the broken stair lift.
 The Trustees successfully applied for a grant from the Turner Trust Foundation and a brand-new stair lift was installed in time for the Christmas Fayre ...

-Chairmanís Report to Guarlford Parish Council
+Chairmanís Report for 2010 to Guarlford Parish Council

 2008 was another busy year for the village hall.
 Income from the hire of the hall was very good with a significant increase in revenue compared with 2007.
 Besides the regular users such as WI, Parish Council and PCC, the Yoga Club has been particularly successful.

 A local Table Tennis Club tried out the hall as a venue for its matches and this looks promising for another long term letting commitment.
 Discussions are currently in hand with a combined Girls Brigade and Boys Brigade for use of the hall one evening a week during school term time.